ActivityInfo as your Monitoring and Evaluation software

-Monitoring and Evaluation with ActivityInfo
+Why is Monitoring and Evaluation important?

-Monitoring and Evaluation is becoming more and more important in the lifecycle of a programme.
-We want to simplify the work of Monitoring and Evaluation officers, so we created Database templates that can be adapted to your needs quickly and easily.
+ActivityInfo is provided as Software as a Service and can be used for monitoring and evaluation.
+As Monitoring and Evaluation is becoming more and more important in the lifecycle of a programme, we want to simplify the work of M&E officers, so we created database templates that can be adapted to your needs quickly and easily.

 In the past, we discussed how you can move from a Framework, such as a Logical Framework or a Results-based framework, to an online system.
-In this blog post we will take a look at some Database templates that can be used for Monitoring and Evaluation and we will ask key questions to help you design Forms that will reflect your activities.
+In this blog post, we will take a look at some database templates that can be used for Monitoring and Evaluation and we will ask key questions to help you design forms that will reflect your activities.

-There is no need for technical knowledge to start using ActivityInfo; the platform offers Database templates with predefined Roles which you can assign to your team when you invite them to work with you using the platform.
-This allows you to get started quickly and to focus on designing your Forms in the best way possible to reflect your M&E objectives.
+There is no need for technical knowledge to start using ActivityInfo; the platform offers database templates with predefined Roles which you can assign to your team when you invite them to work with you using the platform.
+This allows you to get started quickly and to focus on designing your forms in the best way possible to reflect your M&E objectives.

-Using the Database templates
+Using the database templates

 You can watch the following tutorial to quickly get started with this template and invite some users.